Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Methodology

 \begin{enumerate} \item LVGenU - The unconditional diffusion approach provides a blind synthesis without utilising conditions.
 In this form, the diffusion model attempts to recreate load profiles from Gaussian noise alone. \item LVGenWC - This model adds conditional variables which require no daily storage; thus, more accurate daily loads could be reconstructed without the requirement of any recorded values.
 The features used for this model are as follows; calendar information (day of week, month etc.) which can be directly inferred from the timestamp, weather forecast (temperature, humidity, wind speed, etc.) collected from API based on the substations latitude/longitude co-ordinates, and substation information (number of customers connected) which will be stored for each substation separately. \item LVGenWCS - The next addition of cues involved passing the daily minimum, mean, and maximum of the active and reactive power.
 This allows for a significant improvement of synthesis and reconstruction, particularly in the more extreme values from substations with unique behaviours. \end{enumerate}

 Each model was trained with the optimal neural network configuration defined in~\cite{alcaraz2023diffusionbased}, with 200 diffusion steps.
 Each model was trained with a maximum of 200 epochs, but was halted earlier if test loss plateaued.
-Figure~\ref{fig:conver} shows the convergence of each model based on the MSE vs the number of epochs; LVGenU converges relatively quickly because there are no conditions for the model to learn from; LVGenWC and LVGenWCS require a significantly higher number of iterations before the models converge.
+Figure~\ref{fig:conver} shows the convergence of each model based on the MSE vs the number of epochs; LVGenU converges relatively quickly as training terminates when no improvement in validation loss is observed for 2 consecutive checkpoints.
+A short patience was selected because the unconditional model rapidly reaches a performance plateau, after which further training does not yield measurable improvements and risks overfitting rather than learning additional structure.
+This occurs because there are no conditions for the model to learn from; LVGenWC and LVGenWCS require a significantly higher number of iterations before the models converge.
+Full details of the model configuration are available in \ref{sec:appconfig}.